 Crossroads offers individual, group and family counseling dealing with a wide range of issues as they pertain to addiction and how the disease of addition has impacted an individual’s life.
 These issues often include building a positive self-image, establishing and maintaining healthy boundaries, rebuilding interpersonal relationships, learning effective communication skills, reinforcing awareness of relapse triggers, and identifying vocational and educational goals.

-Individual counseling sessions, group therapy, support groups, and men and women's feelings groups.
+Individual counseling sessions, group therapy, and support groups.

 The monthly program fee is $730, which includes the program and housing, along with a $160 refundable deposit.
 The deposit is refundable under the conditions that the resident provides 30-day notice and leaves Crossroads under good terms.

 Yes.
 All residents are expected to develop structured, meaningful activity in their schedule within a reasonable time period.
 This structured activity is usually in the form of a part-time or full-time job, enrollment and attendance in school, or participating in some type of volunteer service on a regular basis.

 Residents choose the length of their stay from one month up to 24 months.

 The average length of stay is seven months.

 No. All residents are responsible for their own meals, including meal preparation.
 Our facility includes a large kitchen with two ovens and stovetops, a microwave and a long countertop with an adjacent dining area, but food and cooking utensils are not provided.
 There are also microwaves in a common area on each residential floor.